Health Services Appointments

 - Please note that from 11AM-Noon on the 1st and 3rd Wednesdays of each month, Health Services will only be providing first aid.

 - Our services are in high demand.
 Your patience and flexibility are greatly appreciated.

 - Can be made in advance by calling or stopping by the clinic and speaking with one of our receptionists.

-- Please make women's annual exams, follow-up appointments, and medication refill appointments early.
+- Please make well woman exams, follow-up appointments, and medication refill appointments early.
 They fill up quickly with a typical 2-4 week waiting time.

 Nurse appointments and Drop-in visits